The Bulletin: School of Arts and Sciences: BFA

 Transfer courses are not graded and have no impact on GPA.
 Students should provide final transcripts and course descriptions from previous institutions.
 In some cases, students may need to provide additional back-up material such as course syllabi or accreditation.
 Students must earn a C- or above for non-studio coursework to transfer.

-Summer Transfer Credit
+Summer and Winter Transfer Credit

 Study Abroad